-Pricing science: Louis Pasteur once declared: “Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world.”
+The science of pricing: Louis Pasteur once declared: “Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world.”
 The same scientific and human principles hold true for the pricing discipline.
-Businesses with high performance pricing teams have repeatedly seen the wisdom of his words.
+Businesses with high-performance pricing teams have repeatedly seen the wisdom of his words.

-Pricing science – how trials and studies are the base of improvement
+Pricing science – how trials and studies are the basis of improvement

 These CEO Australia leaders are all contributing to Australia’s infrastructure and innovative boom in some way or another.
 They are creating novel and highly specialised pricing science (see pricing executive leadership) and commercial jobs and offering new management principles and better ways of doing business.
-Most importantly they are sharing intellectual property to achieve a larger collective goal which spreads prosperity across a broader ecosystem.
+Most importantly, they are sharing intellectual property to achieve a larger collective goal that spreads prosperity across a broader ecosystem.

 If you liked our blog on pricing science – see our blog on building a pricing career.